 - Pets and Animals

-DIY Barn Owl Nest Box Plans: Barn Owls are cavity-nesting birds, raising their young in the natural cavities of old trees, in abandoned woodpeckers holes or even on rocky outcroppings.
-Common throughout their range and found on every continent except Antarctica, Barn Owls are familiar sights around farms, orchards and open fields.
+Barn owls are cavity-nesting birds, raising their young in the natural cavities of old trees, in abandoned woodpeckers holes or even on rocky outcroppings.
+Common throughout their range and found on every continent except Antarctica, barn owls are familiar sights around farms, orchards and open fields.

 Barn owl populations are declining due to habitat loss and a lack of suitable nesting sites.
 Many of the older barns are being torn down, and today's airtight agricultural buildings do not provide the owls with the easy access to the hay lofts and other sheltered areas for nesting offered by the old barns and silos.

-This Barn Owl Nest Box features a large opening for easy access.
-The entrance hole is raised above the nest box floor to help prevent the baby owlets from falling to the ground -- a common problem for baby barn owls.
+This barn owl nest box features a large opening for easy access.
+The entrance hole is raised above the nest box floor to help prevent the baby owlets from falling out and down to the ground -- a common problem for baby barn owls.
 A divider inside the entrance allows the adult barn owls inside, but restricts larger predators such as raccoons and opossums from entering the nesting box.The nesting box is designed for placement inside of a building or against the side of a tree or pole.
 The floor lifts out for easy cleaning or as an option, you can hinge the roof to lift open.
 You can also add a small, covered peephole to check on the nesting box residents.

 How To Build A Barn Owl Nest Box